1) Property Owner Requirements:

 You are responsible for securing your own tenants or you can hire a property manager to help you with sourcing and screening tenants.
 If you’d like, you can post your property for free on Placemate.com (just ask us for instructions).
 We have a database of local employees seeking housing and by posting on our site we automatically alert folks in our database that match your property criteria.

-This property is part of the Wood River Valley Lease to Locals program, aimed at unlocking existing new rentals for local employees.
-To qualify for this property there are income and local employment requirements.
+This rental is part of the Lease to Locals program, aimed at unlocking existing new rentals for local employees.
+To qualify for this property, tenants must be working at least 30 hours per week for an employer serving customers in Eagle County.

 6) Tenant Application:

-Before you sign a lease with your tenants, we will verify their employment to ensure they are a Qualified Household and verify the number of Qualified Tenants.
+Before you sign a lease with your tenants, we will verify their employment to ensure they are a Qualified Household.
 We do this by having all adult members of the household fill out the Lease to Locals Tenant Application.
 We will review each Tenant Application and get back to them with any missing documentation.
 To have us complete his step, send each adult tenant’s contact information (name, email, phone).
 Note this step can take 1-2 business days, depending on how responsive your tenants are.

 Once you’ve signed a lease with a Qualified Household, the next step will be for us to send you a Property Owner & Lease Summary Form where you can upload a copy of your signed lease (make sure it is signed and dated by both you and the tenants).